Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 English Literal Translation: The Cow

-This French curse word would go to the “soft” category.
+This French curse word would go into the “soft” category.
 It is not such an offensive French swear word.
 There is also another variation with “Oh la vache“.

 La vache ! elle a couru un marathon !